isomerpages/moe-jpjc/_life-at-jpjc/2023 Events/Road Run and National Day Celebrations.md

 <figure>
 <img src="/images/Life%20%40%20JPJC/2023%20Events/ND%20Celebration%20and%20Road%20Run/rrndc24.jpg">
-<figcaption>  In a rousing conclusion to the event, the JPFam sung their hearts out along to a classic National Day crowd favourite, ‘Home'.</figcaption></figure>
+<figcaption>  In a rousing conclusion to the event, the JPFam sang their hearts out along to a classic National Day crowd favourite, ‘Home'.</figcaption></figure>

 </div>